pinnaculum/galacteek/README.rst

 profile).
 Use *--help* for all options.

 You can run the IPFS daemon in *offline* mode, using **--offline**

+Time-rotated log files can be found in the *$HOME/.local/share/galacteek/main/logs* directory

 Enable colorized log output with **--log-color**